wdporter/i-am-that-ebook/src/95-accept-life-as-it-comes/readme.md

 <p><b>M:</b> *Ashram*s are not made, they happen.
 You cannot start nor prevent them, as you cannot start or
 stop a river.
 Too many factors are involved in the creation of a successful *ashram* and your inner maturity is only one of them.
 Of course, if you are ignorant of your real being, whatever you do must turn to ashes.
-You cannot imitate a *guru* and get away with it.
+You cannot imitate a <i>guru</i> and get away with it.
 All hypocrisy will end in disaster.</p>

 <p><b>Q:</b> What is the harm in behaving like a saint even before being one?</p>